Maharishi Parāśara

 Charting the stars and planets was impossible in spoken word.
 A proper framework of scribing was a necessity!

-; then s/he could reverse engineer the logic to ascertain the best time to conceive a child for a specific target future - though such a strategy, also meant long wait for the appropriate planetary alignment — sometimes, many generations in the future.
+An accurate practice of this skill was like controlling the “chromosomal dice”.
+If someone could predict future at the time of birth, then he could reverse engineer the logic to ascertain the best time to conceive a child - for a specific target future.
+Though it also meant long wait for the appropriate planetary alignment — sometimes, many generations in the future.
 Krishna Dwaipayana

 was one such awaited child.
 His birth was predicated by Maharishi Parāśara